 Everything looks good, so where’s the problem?

-Sebum is an oily substance that makes up the natural oils on the skin, and that protects and keeps the skin hydrated.
-Sebum is made up of triglycerides (fatty acid chains), free fatty acids, wax esters, squalene, cholesterol esters, and cholesterol.
+The problem is that fatty acids make up the oil or sebum on our skin.
+Sebum is an oily substance that protects and keeps the skin hydrated - otherwise known as the skin's natural oils.
+Sebum comprises triglycerides (fatty acid chains), free fatty acids, wax esters, squalene, cholesterol esters, and cholesterol.

 0 – Not likely to clog pores